Seattle: Tourism

 Regional history collections are at the Log House Museum in Alki, Klondike Gold Rush National Historical Park, the Museum of History and Industry, and the Burke Museum of Natural History and Culture.
 Industry collections are at the Center for Wooden Boats and the adjacent Northwest Seaport, and the Museum of Flight.
 Regional ethnic collections include the National Nordic Museum, the Wing Luke Asian Museum, and the Northwest African American Museum.
 Seattle has artist-run galleries, including ten-year veteran Soil Art Gallery, and the newer Crawl Space Gallery.

 The Seattle Great Wheel, one of the largest Ferris wheels in the US, opened in June 2012 as a new, permanent attraction on the city's waterfront, at Pier 57, next to Downtown Seattle.
+The Seattle Aquarium opened on the downtown waterfront in 1977 and was expanded in 2007 with an auditorium, gift shop, and cafe alongside new exhibit spaces.
+A new, three-story building under the Overlook Walk opened in 2024 with tropical exhibits and a 500,000 gal tank with sharks and rays from the Coral Triangle region of Southeast Asia.

+Woodland Park Zoo opened as a private menagerie in 1889 but was sold to the city in 1899.
 The city also has many community centers for recreation, including Rainier Beach, Van Asselt, Rainier, and Jefferson south of the Ship Canal and Green Lake, Laurelhurst, Loyal Heights north of the Canal, and Meadowbrook.

-Woodland Park Zoo opened as a private menagerie in 1889 but was sold to the city in 1899.
-The Seattle Aquarium has been open on the downtown waterfront since 1977 (undergoing a renovation in 2006).
-The Seattle Underground Tour is an exhibit of places that existed before the Great Fire.
+The Seattle Underground Tour is an exhibit of places that existed before the Great Fire and subsequent rebuilding of modern-day Pioneer Square, which raised the street level.

-Since the middle 1990s, Seattle has experienced significant growth in the cruise industry, especially as a departure point for Alaska cruises.
-In 2008, a record total of 886,039 cruise passengers passed through the city, surpassing the number for Vancouver, BC, the other major departure point for Alaska cruises.
+Since the mid-1990s, Seattle has experienced significant growth in the cruise industry, especially as a departure point for Alaska cruises.
+In 2023, a record total of 907,572 cruise passengers passed through the city, surpassing the number for Vancouver, BC, the other major departure point for Alaska cruises.
+New tourist industries, such as guided tours and amphibious tours also emerged during the 1990s.

+Libraries

+The Seattle Public Library system consists of 27 branches with a combined total of 3,119,298 items as of 2023.
+The library was founded as part of the city government in 1890, though previous efforts to establish one date back to 1868; it first opened in 1891 and moved into a permanent location, a mansion once owned by Seattle pioneer Henry Yesler, in 1899.
+The mansion burned down in 1901 along with most of the 33,000 books then in the library's collection, resulting in the construction of a Carnegie library building in 1906; eventually known as the Seattle Central Library, the building was replaced in 1960 with an International Style design and again in 2004 with a design by Dutch architect Rem Koolhaas.